jtagusari/test/readme.md

 - NoiseModelling: GPL v3
 - OpenJDK: GPL v2 (Classpath Exception)

+Note: This service uses the API function of the e-Stat (e-Stat), but the content of the service is not guaranteed by the government.

 ## How to install

 Install QGIS (version >= 3.22.0) and install the plugin according to the following instruction.
-Since this plugin is not shared in QGIS repository at this moment, manual copy of the script to the QGIS plugin folder and activation of the plugin in QGIS is necessary.
-In addition, to calculate the sound levels, NoiseModelling (https://noise-planet.org/noisemodelling.html) and Java implementation are needed.
+Note that to calculate the sound levels, NoiseModelling (https://noise-planet.org/noisemodelling.html) and Java implementation are needed.

 The installer (`installer/hrisk-setup.exe`) will help install required components including the present plugin.